TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node-pecunia.md

 **Security warning**
 Although there is no reason to distrust the good folks at Pecunia, you need to be aware that you are storing your seed with a third party.
-To minimize any risk make sure that the node wallet does not contain any funds of it's own and that everything is leased to the address.
+To minimize any risk make sure that the node wallet does not contain any funds of it's own and that everything is leased to the node.

 ---